103 Hera

-Hera (minor planet designation: 103 Hera) is a moderately large main-belt asteroid with an orbital period of 1621.5 days.
+103 Hera is a moderately large main-belt asteroid with an orbital period of 1621.5 days.
 It was discovered by Canadian-American astronomer James Craig Watson on September 7, 1868, and named after Hera, queen and fifth in power of the Olympian gods in Greek mythology.
 This is a stony S-type asteroid with a silicate surface composition.

 Photometric observations made in 2010 at the Organ Mesa Observatory at Las Cruces, New Mexico, and the Hunters Hill Observatory at Ngunnawal, Australian Capital Territory, give a synodic rotation period of 23.740±0.001 hours.
 The bimodal light curve shows a maximum brightness variation of 0.45 ± 0.03 in magnitude.

 Measurements made with the IRAS observatory give a diameter of 91.58±4.14 km and a geometric albedo of 0.19±0.02.
 By comparison, the MIPS photometer on the Spitzer Space Telescope gives a diameter of 88.30±8.51 km and a geometric albedo of 0.20±0.04.
 When the asteroid was observed occulting a star, the chords showed a diameter of 89.1±1.1 km.